Low-Income Home Energy Assistance

 Length and Time Phasing of Assistance

-Energy Assistance Block Grants: Grant awards are made to grantees with complete applications (plans) for carrying out the program within the federal fiscal year.
-Up to 10 percent of a federal fiscal year's grant may be held available for obligation in the subsequent federal fiscal year.
-For Leveraging Incentive Funds or REACH funds, obligation must occur by the end of the fiscal year following the year in which the funds are appropriated, without regard to the 10 percent carryover limit.
+Block Grant awards are made to recipients with complete applications (Plans) for carrying out the program within the federal fiscal year.
+Up to 10 percent of a federal fiscal year's award may be held available for obligation by the recipient in the subsequent federal fiscal year.
+For Leveraging Incentive Funds or REACH funds, obligation must occur by the end of the federal fiscal year following the year in which the funds are appropriated, without regard to the 10 percent carryover limit.
+For IIJA LIHEAP funds, obligation must occur by September 30, 2023, with regard to the 10 percent carryover limit in the LIHEAP statute by September 30, 2022.
 See the following for more information: Section 2607 of the Low Income Home Energy Assistance Program, (42 USC 8626) as amended.

 Who do I contact about this opportunity?